Skip to Main Content

 • green means that your program passed most of our test cases (81 – 100% of points).

-How long does it take for my assignment to graded?
 It depends on the number of student submission requests, we strive for a few seconds but if the system is busy it may take up to 1 day before it gets to your submission request and give you feedback.
 If the deadline passes while you are waiting, your assignment will not be accepted.
 In other words, if you try to hand in your work close to the end of the deadline, you may be too late and your assignment will not be graded.
 Plan to submit your work with at least one day in advance.